 - Respect deadlines.
 If you think you’re going to miss one, provide ample warning and a revised commitment.

-- Be courteous to the many people you may perceive of as “vendors”–those who have more to gain from you than you do from them, and those you used to think were “useful” but are no longer….
+- Be courteous to the many people you may perceive of as “vendors”–those you think have more to gain from you than you do from them, and those you used to think were “useful” but are no longer…..
 Making that sort of calculation in daily life is (kind of) normal…but can be both unwise and shortsighted, not to mention…we’re back to thoughtless, cocky and so on.
 Be the person who is better than that.

 - If you’re participating in a social media business community, observe the rules of etiquette, and treat people with respect, and warmth–if this fits with your online presence.
-(On Twitter, for example: Pay it forward.
-Retweet, follow, favorite, attribute (HT or MT) and acknowledge, thank RTs and #FollowFriday.
-Keep self-promotion to a minimum.
-On LinkedIn and, if used for relationship building, Facebook the “rules” are similar.
-Keep self promotion to 20% of engagement or less.
-Recognize the efforts and accomplishments of others by way of likes or comments.
-Share their work and opinions where appropriate–ideally in a way that demonstrates that you have both read and understood it.
-Always attribute and acknowledge.Treat Connection and Friend requests with courtesy.
+On LinkedIn (the single must-have channel for grown-up lawyers), for example, keep self promotion to 15-20% of engagement.
+Recognize the efforts and accomplishments of others by way of likes and, better yet, by comments.
+Share their articles and posts, where appropriate–ideally in a way that demonstrates that you have both read and understood them.
+Always attribute and acknowledge and thank.Treat Connection requests with courtesy.
 (And, if you train others in the use of social media, set a good example!)

 You may also like: